DucManhPhan/DucManhPhan.github.io/_posts/2019-02-16-The-difference-between-line-height-and-height-in-CSS.md

 <br>

 ## Sample
-Consider the above problem with the following image:
+Consider a problem about centering texts in navigation bar, with the following image:

 ![](../img/front-end/line-height-and-height-navigation.png)